Skip to main content

 Keep uploads legible, complete, and consistently formatted.
 Use a single naming convention, for example 01_DocumentType_FullName_YYYYMMDD.pdf, maintain correct page order, and avoid low-quality screenshots.

-If translation is required by the live rules, pair original and translated files clearly and label them consistently with Add current translation requirement after verification.
+If translation is required by the live rules, pair original and translated files clearly and label them consistently with the translation requirement from official instructions.
+Verify the current translation requirement from official sources before you format files.
 Redact only unrelated sensitive details.
 Keep any details required by official instructions visible unless those instructions explicitly allow redaction.

 If the live process requires travel or in-person completion, plan it early instead of treating it as an afterthought.